86th Street station (BMT Fourth Avenue Line): 2010s

 As part of the project, two elevators were added, one from the mezzanine to the platform and the other from the mezzanine to the street at the southeastern corner of 86th Street and Fourth Avenue.
-It was decided not to place the elevator at the station's 85th Street entrance since that entrance was not at the proper depth, and since that entrance was not manned.
+It was decided not to place the elevator at the station's 85th Street entrance since that entrance was not at the proper depth, and since that entrance was not staffed.
 To provide adequate space for the sidewalk elevator, to allow for a widened staircase, and to work around sewers underneath the sidewalk, a sidewalk bulb-out was installed.
 The bulb-out also allows buses to stop without having to pull in and out of traffic.
 The decision to remove a lane from Fourth Avenue for the construction of the elevator was criticized by members of the local community board who believed that the change would be unsafe for pedestrians.
 To provide space for the elevator in the mezzanine, two staircases to the platform were relocated, with the elevator, and a new ramp leading to it, located in between them.
 In order to provide space for one of the new staircases to the platform, the station's longtime vendor lost its lease in February 2017.

 A second staircase was added from the mezzanine to the southwestern corner of Fourth Avenue and 86th Street as part of the project.
 Equipment and crew rooms in the mezzanine were reconfigured, including the installation of an ADA-compliant employee restroom and locker room, to accommodate mechanical and electrical infrastructure for the elevators.
 In addition, the station agent booth was modified to a wheelchair-friendly height, and railings, turnstiles, platform panels, Braille signage, and powered gates were reconfigured to provide full accessibility.
 New artwork and mosaic bands were also installed as part of the project.
 As part of the project, new maps were posted on station walls as a test.
 The station's communications systems were also upgraded as part of the project.
 The MTA released the contract for the project to prospective bidders in fall 2017.
 The $17.9 million contract for the project was awarded to El Sol Contracting in December 2017.